 - Customer behavior on websites can be analyzed to change the look and feel so that users find it easier to browse through the website.

 But relying solely on data generated from one’s own website might not be viable since every company is not as big as Amazon and does not generate enough traffic to get an idea of customer traits of a large variety of people.
 This is the reason people go for Alternative Data for eCommerce either by buying the data from aggregator websites, or even better by scraping data from the web.

 Of the two options mentioned above, scraping the web is the better and cheaper choice, since you have more freedom as to what data you want to get, where you want to get it from, how you want to structure it and even how you want to use it with your existing business processes.
 When it comes to buying data from aggregators, you can only pick and choose from their existing data repositories and accept the data in whichever format they provide it.

-What are the alt data for eCommerce being used today?
+What are the alternative data for eCommerce being used today?

-There are different varieties of alternate data being used by eCommerce sites today and while the possibilities are infinite, we have mentioned some of the most common alt data for eCommerce in use today.
+There are different varieties of Alternative Data being used by eCommerce sites today and while the possibilities are infinite, we have mentioned some of the most common Alternative Data for eCommerce in use today.

 - Images– Images usually mean product images, and often eCommerce companies need to crawl the web to get better images from various angles so that users do not have a doubt about items, and there are fewer chances of returns.

 - Videos- While images are always a necessity in product pages, there’s also a need for videos of certain items where you need to show how to operate a machine, or how to install it, etc. For such products, having a video in the product description page is a must.
 These videos are usually scraped off the web.

 - Graphs, charts and metrics- Graphs, charts and other metrics collected from the web that focuses on competitors can help companies make vital decisions such as which product lineups to focus on, which brands to stock up, and more.